-Asset held for sale consists of the land development cost made for the construction of Site A that the Group has discontinued in 2019, following the CDA with SUN.
-The sale did not take place in 2020.
-Certain obligations under the CDA relating to the development of properties, project management and other conditions have not yet been performed as of December 31, 2020.
-The Group, however, remains committed to its plan to sell the asset and estimates that the sale will take effect in 2021 [see Note 25.6(ii)].
+Non-current asset held for sale consists of the land development cost for the construction of Site A that the Group has discontinued in 2019, following the CDA with SUN [see Notes 11.1 and 25.5(ii)].

-The carrying value of the assets amounting to P4.0 billion as of December 31, 2020 and 2019 is equal to its fair value less cost to sell (see Note 11.1).
-Accordingly, the Group did not recognize any loss in connection with the reclassification of the assets.
+The sale did not take place in 2020 as certain obligations under the CDA relating to the development of properties, project management and other conditions have not yet been performed.
+The carrying value of these assets, as presented in the 2020 consolidated statement of financial position, amounted to P4.0 billion as of December 31, 2020 and is equal to its fair value less cost to sell.

+In 2021, these obligations as part of the CDA have been fulfilled, hence, the transfer of assets to SUN has been completed.
+Accordingly, the Group derecognized the Non-current Asset Held for Sale in the 2021 consolidated statement of financial position.
+The consideration amounted to P9.9 billion, which represents the share of the Group from the payment made by SUN.
+This resulted to a gain amounting to P5.8 billion and is presented as Other income under Other Income (Charges) in the 2021 consolidated statement of comprehensive income.